Below is a short history of the Kootenay Brain Injury Association

 Groups are held weekly and bi weekly in most of the areas we serve.
 Please see the calendar for events near you.

-These services can be provided through Interior Health Authority, ICBC, WBC and private insurance.
-Please call the office in Castlegar if you would like information on this service.
+These services are provided through Interior Health Authority, ICBC, WBC and private insurance.
+Please call the office in Castlegar for more information.

-Family Support is offered through an Outreach Worker that is assigned for each area.
-We offer groups in some of the areas we serve.
+An Outreach Worker is assigned for individual or group support.
 Supporting our care givers is an important part of the services we provide.
 We are here to help!

 Workshops and Training

 We offer a variety of workshops and training to all the areas we serve through out the year.
 Check out the calendar of events for upcoming workshops.

 Partnered with City of Trail, Trail RCMP, Gerick’s Cycle & Sports and EZ Rock our annual Bike Rodeo is in May.
 A way to bring awareness of bicycle and helmet safety to children 5-12 yrs old.

 To maintain independence, we can support with housing, income assistance, job or volunteer placement, medical appointments and referrals.

 It can be completed in person or over the phone.
 We work closely with many different agencies to support our members in the overall recovery process.

 Throughout the year, from a BBQ in your local area to participating at a hockey game.
 All special events can be found on the calendar.